 What Fruits Can You Find in Fiji?

-A trip to the islands of Fiji isn’t just about lazying on the beach, drinking cocktails and soaking in the sun.
+A trip to the islands of Fiji isn’t just about lazing on the beach, drinking cocktails and soaking in the sun.
 It’s home to an array of foodie experiences, thanks to its ideal climate for tropical produce combined with a rich local culture that knows how to prepare them well.
 One of the top recommendations we have for foodies and non-foodies alike is to check out the local produce markets, not only to mingle with the locals but to see the array of exotic fruits.
-Chances are, there are many fruits you will have never seen before along with fruits you know like you’ve never seen before!
-In this guide to fruits in Fiji you have to try, we list all of the fruit well worth looking out for (and trying) throughout your travels.
+Chances are, there are many fruits you will have never seen before, along with fruits you know like you’ve never seen before!
+In this guide to fruits in Fiji you have to try, we list all of the fruits well worth looking out for (and trying) throughout your travels.

 For more foodie tips, see our Guide to Fiji Food and our Foodie Destination Guides.

-1. Soursop
+1. Soursop (Seremaia)

-This prickly fruit might not look like the sexiest fruit, but its flavour packs and punch making it extremely “moreish”.
+This prickly fruit might not look like the sexiest fruit, but its flavour packs and punch, making it extremely “moreish”.
 The Fijian soursop grows in abundance between June and September, so look out for them at the Fijian produce markets during this time.
 Soursop can be found in Fijian desserts, cocktails, jams and jellies.
-What’s more, the soursop is rich in anti-oxidants and all that good stuff.
+What’s more, the soursop is rich in antioxidants and all that good stuff.

-2. Fijian Mangos
+2. Mangos (Maqo)

-So it’s highly likely that you are well-versed with the mango, but with mangos growing pretty much everywhere in Fiji, it’s a fruit you have to try!
+So it’s highly likely that you are well-versed in mango, but with mangos growing pretty much everywhere in Fiji, it’s a fruit you have to try!
 Mangos come in all sorts of shapes and sizes in Fiji, with the mango season being in the summer months between October and November.
 Where can you try mangos?
 Well, mangos are likely to be growing outside of your “bure” at your resort, ready to pick if you’re skilled enough.
 Otherwise, they’re common at produce markets or as part of your continental breakfast.

 Admittedly, papaya, or commonly known as pawpaw, is not native to Fiji but has become a staple of the Fijian diet.
 The climate here is ideal for growing smooth and sweet pawpaw, which is often served as a breakfast fruit or with dessert.